Now it’s easier than ever to make the gift of a lifetime. IRAs can qualify for tax-free charitable distributions.

 - Scholarship Fund-Help students access educational opportunities.

-- Provide scholarships for students to attend school from Pre-Kindergarten though Post-Secondary schools.
+- Provide scholarships for students to attend school from Pre-Kindergarten though Post-Secondary schools and help them achieve their educational goals leading to success school and employment.

 Frequently Asked Questions about Charitable IRA gifts